-LIUNA submits the expert comments of wildlife biologist Dr. Shawn Smallwood.
-Dr. Smallwood's expert comments and resume are attached hereto as Exhibit A. LIUNA submits herewith comments from air quality expert James Clark, Ph.D.
-Dr. Clark's comments and resume are attached hereto as Exhibit B. LIUNA also submits comments from expert transportation analyst Daniel Smith, Jr., P.E., a registered civil and traffic engineer.
-Mr. Smith's expert comments and resume are attached hereto as Exhibit C. Finally, LIUNA also submits the expert comments of toxics expert Heidi Bauer, which are attached hereto as Exhibit D.
+LIUNA submits the supplemental expert comments of wildlife biologist Shawn Smallwood, Ph.D.
+Dr. Smallwood's expert comments and resume are attached hereto as Exhibit A. LIUNA submits herewith supplemental comments from air quality expert James Clark, Ph.D.
+Dr. Clark's comments and resume are attached hereto as Exhibit B. LIUNA also submits supplemental comments from expert transportation analyst Daniel Smith, Jr., P.E., a registered civil and traffic engineer.
+Mr. Smith's expert comments and resume are attached hereto as Exhibit C. Each of these letters supplement these experts initial comments, submitted with our previous comments to the Planning Commission on February 13, 2018.
+In addition, the February 13, 2018 comments of toxics expert Heidi Bauer are attached hereto as Exhibit D.

-These experts and our own independent review demonstrate that the SMND is inadequate and under CEQA, and that that an EIR should be prepared prior to Project approval to analyze all impacts and require implementation of all feasible mitigation measures.
+These experts and our own independent review demonstrate that the SMND is inadequate under CEQA.
+Accordingly, LIUNA requests that the City address the significant environmental impacts described below in an EIR prior to considering approval of the Project.